January 08, 2021

 Can pregnancy itself cause OSA?

 There are likely two distinct types of pregnant women with Obstructive Sleep Apnea: women with preexisting OSA who become pregnant and women who develop OSA due to weight gain and/or airway changes related to pregnancy.
 Weight gain is a significant contributor to Sleep Apnea.
 As weight builds up around the neck area, it can put pressure on your airway, making the throat more conducive to collapse.
-Women who are overweight or obese are much more likely to suffer from Sleep Apnea.
+Women who are overweight or obese are much more likely to suffer from sleep apnea.

 How do I treat my Sleep Apnea?

 Mild to moderate Sleep Apnea can be successfully treated with lifestyle changes about 50% of the time.
 Maintaining a healthy weight is one of the most effective treatments for OSA for the reason previously discussed.
 In addition to maintaining a healthy weight, positional therapy can also be effective for treating Obstructive Sleep Apnea.
 Try to avoid sleeping on your back, as this position makes it easier for the tongue and soft palate to block the airway.
 Changing a sleeping position can be difficult for some.
-To make it easier, try attaching a tennis ball in a sock to the back of your pyjamas with a safety pin.
+To make it easier, try attaching a tennis ball in a sock to the back of your pajamas with a safety pin.
 This can help prevent rolling over to the back.

-But for more significant Sleep Apnea – characterized by many apnea episodes per hour—these methods often will not work by themselves.
+But for more significant sleep apnea—characterized by many apnea episodes per hour—these methods often will not work by themselves.
 They may require the use of a CPAP machine or other definitive treatment.
 CPAP stands for continuous positive airway pressure.
 These machines use mild air pressure to keep your airway open as you sleep.
 While CPAPs can sometimes be uncomfortable at first, they usually offer patients immediate results.
 Patients finally feel well rested after a couple of days using a CPAP machine.

 What should I do if I think I have Obstructive Sleep Apnea?